tjelvar-olsson/biologists-guide-to-computing/source/working-remotely.rst

     $ ssh -p 2222 olssont@bishop

+In the above the ``-p`` flag is used to specify the port to connect to.

 Sometimes you want to be able to run software that makes use of windowing systems (i.e. all software with a graphical user interface).
-A common scientific example to run the statistical software package ``R`` which has built in functionality for displaying plots in a graphical window.
+For example the statistical software package ``R`` has built in functionality for displaying plots in a graphical window, which means it requires a windowing system.
 Most Unix-based systems make use of the X11 as their windowing system.
 We therefore need to enable X11-forwarding in SSH to be able to run programs that require graphics.
 This is achieved using the ``-X`` flag.
-Below we use this flag to login to a machine named ``pawn``.

 .. code-block:: none

     $ ssh -X olssont@pawn

+In the above we are connecting to a machine named ``pawn`` with X11-forwarding enabled.

 Copying files using Secure Copy
 -------------------------------

-Now that we know how to login to a remote machine we need to work out how to copy data to it.
+Now that we know how to login to a remote machine we need to work out how to copy data to and from it.
 This is achieved using the ``scp``, *secure copy*, command.

 Suppose that we wanted to copy the file ``mydata.csv`` over to ``olssont``'s home directory on the ``hpc`` head node, we could achieve this using the